JonMidhir/ruby-time_range/readme.md

 ## Installation

-Install the `time_range` gem and require it in your project.
+Install the `ruby-time_range` gem and require it in your project.

 ```shell
 gem install ruby-time_range